Project Development - Air Quality

 This Environmental Protection Agency (EPA) document describes the type of projects that need a quantitative PM hot-spot analysis.
 Please contact Environmental Planning Air Quality staff for interagency consultation requirements.

-2017 Carbon Monoxide Categorical Hot-Spot Finding
+2023 FHWA Carbon Monoxide (CO) Categorical Hot-Spot Finding

 Project Exemption List